Support Center

 We’ll always try to position the pole where requested.
 If site conditions prevent it (for example, underground services or limited access), our installers will choose the safest and most practical alternative location.

+Getting power flowing is a two-step process handled by two different organisations.
 Once your pole is installed, we lodge an Electrical Work Request (EWR) with Energex.
-You’ll then need to contact a retailer (like Origin or AGL) using that EWR number to initiate your power supply.
-Energex generally connects within 5–10 business days.
+You’ll then need to contact a retailer (like Origin or AGL) using that EWR number to open an account.
+Energex typically connects the pole to the grid within 5–10 business days, then your retailer’s meter provider attends a few days later to fit the meter.
+Power only starts flowing once that meter is installed.

 Yes.
 Underground connections link into the green Energex pillar on site.
 The process is slightly different to overhead poles, but we’ll guide you through it.